la2050/archive/_organizations/inner-city-arts.md

       https://challenge.la2050.org/entry/providing-access-to-the-arts-and-the-endless-possibilities-they-offer
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Inner-City Arts—a leading provider of quality arts education for underserved children—is a creative oasis and a vital partner in enriching the social, cultural and economic landscape of Los Angeles.
 title: Inner-City Arts
-uri: /organizations/inner-city-arts/
 extrapolated_project_ids:
   - '6102103'
 project_titles_from_extrapolated_project_ids:
-  - Providing Access to the Arts and the Endless Possibilities They Offer
-project_titles:
-  - Providing Access to the Arts and the Endless Possibilities They Offer
-project_titles_from_project_ids:
   - Providing Access to the Arts and the Endless Possibilities They Offer
 original_project_titles:
   - Providing Access to the Arts and the Endless Possibilities They Offer